-Why 2-3 hours visit duration is ideal for solo trip: This allows time for the forest loop, wildlife stops, and a visit to St Enda’s Well without rushing.
+Why 2-3 hours visit duration is ideal for solo trip: Allows time to complete the main loop, visit St Enda’s Well, and enjoy wildlife watching at a relaxed pace.

-Follow the 2–3 km marked trail from the Cappagh Park entrance.
+Follow the 2–3 km circuit from the Cappagh Park entrance, crossing footbridges over marshes.

 giovanni Visconti